-The definitions of totally Lindelöf presented in \cite{noble} and \cite{vaughan} look different at first sight.
-In \cite{noble} the definition of totally Lindelöf uses the concept of $\delta$-stable and in \cite{vaughan} it uses the concept of stable under countable intersections.
-We will introduce these both notions and show in Proposition \ref{stable} that they are interchangeable in the definition of totally Lindelöf.
+The definitions of totally Lindelöf presented in \cite{noble} and \cite{vaughan} seem to be different at first sight.
+In \cite{noble}, the definition of totally Lindelöf uses the concept of $\delta$-stable, while in \cite{vaughan}, it uses the concept of stable under countable intersections.
+It is not hard to see that both definitions are equivalent, but for sake of self-containment we shall introduce both notions and show in Proposition \ref{stable} that they are equivalent definitions of totally Lindelöf.